mmmarinho/ROS2_Tutorial/docs/source/parameters_and_launch.rst

 .. hint:

    The second parameter of :code:`declare_parameter()` is the default value of a parameter.
-It can be used to give a value for when a parameter is not externaly defined.
+It can be used to give a value for when a parameter is not externally defined.
    If you want to enforce that this parameter must be defined, do not define a second argument when calling the method.

 For one-off parameters, we just get them once after declaring them.
 Because we're using those attributes directly in the :code:`__init__` method, they are not made attributes of the class, but they could be.